ualib/agda-algebras/INSTALL_AGDA.md

 ```bash
 sudo apt install emacs git ghc cabal-install alex happy
 ```
 Next, create a directory `ualib` for the Agda UALib in your home directory:
 ```bash
 mkdir ~/ualib
 ```

+If you want to try [spacemacs](https://www.spacemacs.org/), there are some config files in the [emacs directory](https://gitlab.com/ualib/ualib.gitlab.io/-/tree/master/emacs) along with some tips in the [emacs/README.md](emacs/README.md) file.

 #### Standard Agda installation
 This section describes the standard way to install Agda 2.6.1.
 If this does not work, then please try the instructions using Git.